vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 #### MQTT entity

-In Home Assistant I added YAML code in configuration.yaml.
+In Home Assistant, I added YAML code in configuration.yaml.
 I defined a sensor for a MQTT topic to listen to.
 It becomes a binary sensor in Home Assistant.
 When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor sets the status to `ON` and with topic value `false` the state will be `OFF`.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io